zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

     -	If you want to run your workshop on LiveLabs tenancy, fill in the necessary details in the Green Button Requirements and Paid Policies page.
     -	Click the Create button on the right corner of the page.
 4. How to edit my workshop?
-    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
     -	On the left menu, click on Edit My Workshop.
     -	Click on the Id of the workshop you want to edit.
     -	Make the necessary changes to the workshop and ensure to fill in the required fields.
     -	Click the Apply Changes button on the right corner of the page.
 5. How to update the status of my workshop?
-    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
     -	On the left menu, click on Edit My Workshop.
     -	Double click on the Workshop Status column of the workshop to see the drop-down list.
     -	Select the status you want to update and click on Save.
 6. How to contact the author of a workshop?
-    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
     -	Look through the catalog or search the workshop using the Search bar on the top.
     -	Click on the workshop tile of the workshop author you want to contact.
     -	Then click on Ask Workshop Contacts a Question.
     -	Write a message in the description box, click Send Mail.
 7. How to request for a green button?
-    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
     -	If your workshop is already in the system - On the left menu, click on Edit My Workshop.
     -	Click on the Id of the workshop you want to edit.
     -	Fill in the necessary details on the Green Button Requirements and Paid Policies page.